kerrybellerose/LocalTest/Application Development/PageCode/JavaScript.md

 - Follow the All Language Styling guidelines.

-- Avoid exposing the Global Object.

-    + Do not use the Window object.
-    + Use RequireJS to express dependencies between JavaScript modules.
-.
-- Use regular assignment to assign value to properties.

-    + Get and Set work, but are not as readable.
-.
-- Use the $ prefix for jQuery objects.

 - Use camelCase when naming functions and variables

 - Comment all code using JSDoc style.